Skip to Main Content

 How to Copy a Course

-Select a checkbox next to the name of the course to do a full course copy.
+Option 1: you can select a checkbox next to the name of the course to do a full course copy, including Gradebook settings.

-You can copy only select items from a course by clicking the arrow and then selecting just the content you want:
+Option 2: You can copy only select items from a course by clicking the arrow and then selecting just the content you want.
+Items you select will be listed in the right-hand pane and when you are ready you can select "start copy".
+Items will be converted for you.

 Image of the Copy Items page, with several categories of course item selected whereas others are not